 Right below the Call Recording option, you will see the Remote Control feature, which includes Record Surround, Wipe Phone, Lock Phone, and Take Screenshot feature.

-As previously discussed, the record surround feature did not work for the Android test device.
-The Take Screenshot function is only for rooted devices, according to XNSPY’s compatibility page.
+As previously discussed, the record surround feature did not work for my Android test device.
+The Take Screenshot function is only for rooted devices, according to XNSPY’s compatibility page, so I was not surprised here.

 For this part, I tested the Lock Phone feature.